Video shows gas station robbery suspect met with machete-wielding clerk

 Surveillance footage released by the Huntsville Police Department showed the robber approach the window of a Conoco convenience store with a knife.

-The clerk followed, and found a woman outside as the robber went back into the store to swipe the cash register, which he disconnected by severing the power cord with his knife.
+The clerk followed, and found a woman outside as the robber went back into the store to swipe money out of the cash register, which he disconnected by severing the power cord with his knife.

 Meanwhile, the clerk swung at the woman outside with his knife, and then he started violently attacking the suspects' car, cracking the windshield and windows.

-The clerk told investigators that he wanted to “visibly mark the vehicle so police could easily recognize it," Huntsville Police Lt.
-Michael Johnson told NBC affiliate WAFF.
+The clerk told investigators that he wanted to “visibly mark the vehicle so police could easily recognize it," Johnson said.

 The alleged thieves drove off but were arrested a short time later.
-The suspects, Seth Holcomb and Laney Nicholson, were charged with robbery, police said.
+The suspects, Seth Holcomb, 32, and Laney Nicholson, 33, were charged with robbery, police said.

 Even though there was plenty of knife-swinging during the incident, "amazingly, there were no serious injuries and no medical treatment beyond first aid needed to all parties,” Lt.
 Johnson said.